forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 ---
 title: The Tool Guide For Diesel Mechanics
-category: Recommended Products
+category: recommended products
 cover: tool.PNG
 author: Johnathan Coker
-updated: 'Last updated: Jan 16, 2021'
+updated: "Last updated: Jan 16, 2021"
 ---

 ![picture of tools. diesel mechanics tool guide](./tool.PNG)

 I have seen many articles with lists out there on the best tools to have as a diesel tech or heavy equipment mechanic.
 I had a guy on r/dieselmechanic on Reddit asking, "What tools do I need to get started as a diesel mechanic."
 I wanted to write you guys a list and give you some great resources to get you going in your new job.